hitzhangjie/golang-debugger/doc/basics/countertactics.md

 If a debugger is present, you can force the program to behave strangely, and send the person debugging your application on a wild-goose chase.
 Debuggers are unique tools because they allow the user to observe a program from a neutral frame of reference.
 By inserted code like chk(), you are forcing the user into a warped quantum universe where the very act of observing influences the output of the program.

-\>>>Remark

-In Linux, we may use other similar tricks to determine whether current running process is debugged or not.
+>In Linux, we may use other similar tricks to determine whether current running process is debugged or not.

 ### Remove Debugging Information